 the songs of Taylor Swift---quite a few of my younger students want to play her material, so I have about 15 songs ready to teach you and always learning more (by popular demand)

-Adapting songs that are not guitar-oriented and creating arrangements of them for acoustic guitar.
-Examples include songs by Adele, songs by Elton John, Coldplay's "Viva La Vida", etc.
+Adapting songs that are keyboard-based and creating arrangements of them for acoustic guitar.
+Examples include songs by Adele, songs by Elton John, Irina Menzel's huge hit song from "Frozen", John Legend's "All Of Me", Coldplay's "Viva La Vida", etc.

 Voice-overs; performance, recording, etc.